 Special Test Taking Environment

 Some disabilities require that you take your exams under special conditions, such as in a distraction-free environment or with extended testing time.
-Special conditions may be implemented under your professor’s supervision or with the assistance of the ACSC.
-It is your responsibility to make arrangements with both your professor and the ACSC to arrange to complete your exam.
+Special conditions may be implemented under your professor’s supervision or with the assistance of the Disability Coordinator.
+It is your responsibility to make arrangements with both your professor and the Disability Coordinator to arrange to complete your exam in the Testing Center on the third floor of the Campus Center (located in the Owen Academic & Career Support Center).

 If your disability requires the services of a note taker, your professor will be asked to assist in locating that service person.
 Discussion with your note taker about your particular needs may result in notes that are more helpful.
 A note taker, however, is only required to provide a copy of the notes to you.
 Also, the note taker is not a substitute for failing to attend class.
 Failure to attend class could result in the cancellation of note taking assistance.